urbanware-org/qadrsc/README.md

 Notice that when using asterisks (`*`) in the source path, the whole path must either be enclosed with single (`'`) or double (`"`) quotes.
 Otherwise an argument error will occur (too many arguments).

+You can also find the following examples inside the `USAGE` file.

 ### Examples with remote destinations

-#### Static source path
+#### Absolute source path

-So, let's assume you have the server `192.168.2.1` which does not permit logging in via SSH as root, but with the user `johndoe`.
+So, let's assume you have the server with the IP address `192.168.2.1` which does not permit logging in via SSH as root, but with the user `johndoe`.

 Now, you want to copy the local file `/etc/foobar.conf` to the `/etc` directory of the server.
 You can do that as follows: